active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.2.5 (June 29, 2012) =
+* Improvement: The Upgrade/Downgrade/Reinstall/Uninstall tabs have been moved from the site admin to the network admin in cases where the plugin is network-activated on multisite setups
+* Security Fix: The Uninstall tool now checks for the delete_plugins capability (whereas previously, any user with the manage_options capability could uninstall)
+* Security Fix: The Downgrade and Reinstall tools now check for the install_plugins capability instead of the update_plugins capability
+* Security Fix: The Upgrade/Downgrade/Reinstall/Uninstall tools now check for super admin status on multisite setups
+* Bugfix: SEO Ultimate now hides the Upgrade/Downgrade/Reinstall/Uninstall tabs from users who lack the proper capabilities, rather than merely aborting those functions when attempted by unauthorized users
+* Change: The "Plugin Settings" module can no longer be disabled by site admins when SEO Ultimate is network-activated on a multisite setup

 = Version 7.2.4 (June 25, 2012) =
 * Bugfix: Icons no longer disappear from the WordPress admin menu on the Module Manager admin page